danieljoserodriguez/papers/README.md

 ## Directory Info
 - Deep Learning: papers from across the globe focusing on the most relavant and popular papers to date.
 - RFCs - A Request for Comments (RFC) repo which are formal documents from the Internet Engineering Task Force ( IETF ) that is the result of committee drafting and subsequent review by interested parties.
 Some RFCs are informational in nature.
 Rather than having on the web - here they are in PDF easy to grab.

+### DISCLAOMER: By no means do I take credit for any of these works unless in fact is mine and referenced accordingly.
+Each and every author has been keep in tact within the documents.
+Should there be any issues with having a document in this repo please feel free to contact me directly so we can address the issue.
+Thanks!